confusedkernel/teewhy.net/content/about.md

 **Tyler** /tai·lr/

-he/him | 21
+he/him | 🍤

-Born in 2002.
+A 20-something walking disaster.
 Code a little and listen to music... like, a lot.

 Currently an undergraduate studying English and Computer Science